St Oswald's Vicarage, Warton

-St Oswald's Vicarage is an historic building in the English village of Warton, Lancashire.
+St Oswald's Vicarage is a historic building in the English village of Warton, Lancashire.
 Largely built in 1823 (although its rear wing dates to around 1300), it was formerly the clergy house for the nearby St Oswald's Church.
 It is now a Grade I listed building.
 It is constructed in coursed limestone.
 A post-war extension of the property is not of special interest.